NParsons76/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my beginning jouncey of coding

-I'm glad you are here.
-I plan to talk about ...
+I will probably just use this to document my journey through coding and Github.
+My #1 interests in coding is robots, specifically Kuka robots.